jellestoffels/audio_analysis/README.md

 # audio_analysis
-This notebook takes multiple audio files of the same song and returns an audio quality score for each file.
+This notebook analyses all audio files in the same folder and returns an audio quality score for each file.

 Please format your audio files as: